UBC-Thunderbots/Software/docs/architecture-and-design.md

 Once it is time to start the pass, the condition for the loop will become false and we will exit the loop.
 Then we enter the second loop / stage.
 The second stage tells the robot to kick the ball, and this continues until the ball has been kicked.
 Once the ball has been kicked, the loop will terminate and the function will end because the execution reaches the end of the function.

 Once we have entered the second stage, we know we don't have to look at the first stage again.
 Because the coroutine "remembers" where the execution is each time the function is called, we will resume inside the second stage and therefore never execute the first stage again!
-This makes it it much easier to write and read this strategy code, because we can clearly see the 2 stages of the strategy, and we know they will be executed in order.
+This makes it much easier to write and read this strategy code, because we can clearly see the 2 stages of the strategy, and we know they will be executed in order.

 # Conventions